-The new path features seven "belvederes," or observation platforms where walkers and cyclists can stop to take in panoramic views of the city, the bay and the surrounding natural environment.
+The well-used path features seven "belvederes," or observation platforms where walkers and cyclists can stop to take in panoramic views of the city, the bay and the surrounding natural environment.
 The bike and pedestrian path is named after the late East Bay Bicycle Coalition founder and Bay Bridge Trail advocate, Alex Zuckermann.
 A plaque bearing his name is located on the trail.

 To learn more about the Bay Bridge East Span bike and pedestrian path, visit the Bay Bridge Info website.
 For information about getting to the trailheads by car, public transit, or bicycle, please visit 511.org.